Joe Bedford is a writer from Doncaster, UK.

 He received his BA Hons in English Literature with Creative Writing & Practice from Lancaster University in 2008, and has since written for various publications.

 Alongside his own work, Joe hosts Bovine Cemetery, a regular short fiction performance night at Brighton’s Komedia theatre, described by Brighton Source as ‘the most exciting place for live original fiction’.

-He is currently seeking representation for his novel Music for Communists, his work on which earned him ‘Most Promising Student’ as part of Curtis Brown’s inaugural Edit and Pitch course.
+He is currently seeking representation for his novel Music for Communists, which earned him ‘Most Promising Student’ as part of Curtis Brown’s inaugural Edit and Pitch course.

 Photography by Deborah Thwaites